Cedric van der Gun: Swansea City

-Van Der Gun made his debut for the club, coming on as a 62nd-minute substitute, in a 2–0 loss against Preston North End on 12 September 2009.
+Van der Gun made his debut for the club, coming on as a 62nd-minute substitute, in a 2–0 loss against Preston North End on 12 September 2009.
 In a follow–up match against Bristol City, he made his first start for Swansea City, as the club drew 0–0.
 However, Van Der Gun missed four matches, due to a thigh injury.
-It wasn't until on 20 October 2009 when he made his return from injury, starting the whole game, in a 1–0 win against West Bromwich Albion.
-Having struggled to score goals since joining Swansea City, Van Der Gun finally scored his first goal for the club against Scunthorpe United on 31 October 2009.
-Following his return from injury, he became a first team regular for Swansea City, playing in the left–wing position.
+On 20 October 2009, he made his return from injury, starting the whole game, in a 1–0 win against West Bromwich Albion.
+Having struggled to score goals since joining Swansea, Van der Gun finally scored his first goal for the club against Scunthorpe United on 31 October 2009.
+Following his return from injury, he became a first team regular for Swansea, playing in the left–wing position.
 However in January, Van Der Gun suffered a thigh injury that kept him out for two months.
-It wasn't until on 7 March 2010 when he made his return from injury, coming on as a second half substitute, in a 1–0 loss against Nottingham Forest.
-Following his return from injury, Van Der Gun continued to remain involved in the first team for the rest of the 2009–10 season.
+On 7 March 2010, he made his return from injury, coming on as a second half substitute, in a 1–0 loss against Nottingham Forest.
+Following his return from injury, Van der Gun continued to remain involved in the first team for the rest of the 2009–10 season.
 He then scored his second goal of the season, in a 5–1 loss against Blackpool on 23 March 2010.
-At the end of the 2009–10 season, Van Der Gun went on to make twenty–six appearances and scoring two times in all competitions.
-Following this, Swansea City opted to trigger his contract to stay for another season.
+At the end of the 2009–10 season, Van der Gun went on to make twenty–six appearances and scoring two times in all competitions.
+Following this, Swansea opted to trigger his contract to stay for another season.

-In the 2010–11 season, Van Der Gun found his first team opportunities limited and found himself placed on the substitute bench.
-As a result, manager Brendan Rodgers expected the player to leave Swansea City, but ended up staying at the club.
+In the 2010–11 season, Van der Gun found his first team opportunities limited and found himself placed on the substitute bench.
+As a result, manager Brendan Rodgers expected the player to leave Swansea, but ended up staying at the club.
 Despite this, he was able to add three goals in the first two months to the season, scoring against Barnet, Tranmere Rovers and Nottingham Forest.
-Van Der Gun added two more goals in the FA Cup matches against Colchester United and Leyton Orient.
-Having made sixteen appearances and scoring five times in all competitions, he was released by Swansea City at the end of the 2010–11 season, following Swansea's promotion to the Premier League.
+Van der Gun added two more goals in the FA Cup matches against Colchester United and Leyton Orient.
+Having made sixteen appearances and scoring five times in all competitions, he was released by Swansea at the end of the 2010–11 season, following their promotion to the Premier League.